Covariant Cherenkov Radiation and its Friction Force: Summary of results

+Outside the transparency region of water, absorption is significant and the present model no longer applies, since we assume a real index of refraction.
+The electromagnetic waves emitted in spectral region outside of optical transparency window are attenuated, so their contribution to the propagating Cherenkov flux is suppressed.
+Emission at these frequencies may nevertheless contribute to the particle’s energy loss through dissipation in the medium, e.g. as heating.
+The treatment of absorptive media lies beyond the scope of the present work but possible extension in this direction is briefly discussed in Appendices \ref{app:contour_int} and \ref{app:proper_time_int}.

+The classical treatment is justified in this spectral range as the energy of emitted photons is negligible compared to the energy of relativistic electrons and the emitted wavelengths are sufficiently large (by a factor of several hundred) for the medium to be described by a macroscopic refractive index rather than by its microscopic atomic structure.

-for the typical range of water transparency 200 - 800 nm \cite{hale1973optical}.
-This result is dominated by the value of the UV cutoff.
-The magnitude of the invariant Cherenkov acceleration is then $|a_\text{CRF}| \approx 6 \times 10^{16}$ m/s$^2$.
-The magnitude of the invariant Larmor acceleration corresponding to this acceleration is suppressed by a factor of
+The numerical value of the result in \req{aCRF2} is dominated by the value of the UV cutoff.
+The magnitude of the invariant Cherenkov acceleration evaluated in the water transparency region is then $|a_\text{CRF}| \approx 6 \times 10^{16}$ m/s$^2$.